UK-Digital-Heart-Project/4Dsurvival/README.md

 `develop` command allows you to makes changes to the code and do not need to reinstall for the changes to be applied.

+#### For developer, on running 4Dsurival experiments using docker image
+This section is dedicated on instructions and best practices to run 4DS experiments with docker.
+First, although the docker image contains 4DS code, it is best to mount the code from your local file system, so that you can easily change the code using your favorite editor, and push/pull changes to/from github.

+Second, to have access to your data inside the docker image, you need to mount your data from your local file system as well.

+Lastly, you need to mount a experiment directory, where your experiment .conf file is and your experiment output will be.

+A typical command for launching a docker container for running experiment would be

+    nvidia-docker run -it -v /path-to-your-data:/data -v /path-to-your-4ds-code:/4DSurvival -v /path-to-your-experiment-dir:/exp-dir/ lisurui6/4dsurvival:1.1

+Now outside the docker container, you need to create a .conf file in `/path-to-your-experiment-dir/exp-name.conf`, similar to [demo/scripts/default_nn.conf](demo/scripts/default_nn.conf) or
+[demo/scripts/default_cox.conf](demo/scripts/default_cox.conf).
+Change the `data_path` and `output_dir` to

+    experiment {
+      data_path = "/data/data-filename.pkl"
+      output_dir = "/exp-dir/exp-name/"

+Then inside the docker container,

+    cd /4DSurvival
+    python setup.py develop
+    cd demo/scripts/
+    CUDA_VISIBLE_DEVICES=0 python demo_validate_nn.py -c /exp-dir/exp-name.conf

+#### More on the .conf file

+.conf file specifies experiment parameters, including experiment configuration, hyperparam search range, and model arguments (for neural network only).

+Experiment configurations are under the umbrella of `experiment` group.
+It includes data path, output directory, hyperparam search method, etc.

+Hyperparam search ranges are under the umbrella of `hypersearch` group.
+It indicates param names and their ranges.

+Model arguments (for nn only), are parameters of the model that are fixed.
+Either they cannot be searched on, or we do no wish to search them.

+Between `hypersearch` and `model`, they should contains all the arguments needed for constructing a model.

 Below we will demonstrate how to perform (within the Docker image) the following analyses:
 - [x] Train deep learning network
 - [x] Train and validate conventional parameter model